tejaswivarma/kubernetes-ec2-autoscaler/README.md

 ```

 - --cluster-name: Name of the Kubernetes cluster.
 Must match the value of the `KubernetesCluster` tag on Auto Scaling Groups.
-- --regions: List of comma-separated regions in order of preference.
+- --aws-regions: List of comma-separated regions in order of preference.
 E.g. `us-west-2,us-east-1` will use "us-west-2" as the
 primary region and "us-east-1" as the secondary.
 - --kubeconfig: Path to kubeconfig YAML file.
 Leave blank if running in Kubernetes to use [service account](http://kubernetes.io/docs/user-guide/service-accounts/).
 - --pod-namespace: The namespace to look for out-of-resource pods in.
 By default, this will look in all namespaces.